silveroxides/sd-webui-enable-xl-clip-skip/README.md

+### Extension no longer relevant.
+PR for the functionality made to dev branch: https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/15992

 # Enable Clip Skip in SDXL

 This is an auxiliary script for the Stable Diffusion Web-UI.
 It enables the option to specify clip skip settings for the small CLIP model in SDXL.